-Earn a Master’s in Educational Leadership at GCU
+Advance Your Teaching Career With a Master’s in Educational Leadership

-A Master of Education (MEd) in Educational Leadership degree from Grand Canyon University prepares graduates for a future in educational administration.
-This non-licensure program in educational leadership prepares graduates to lead teachers and students at school sites.
-Entry to the degree program requires proof of teaching experience to ensure that GCU students in the program are continuing their professional development.
+A Master of Education (MEd) in Educational Leadership degree from Grand Canyon University (GCU) can prepare you for a future in educational administration to lead teachers and students at school sites.
+This program can prepare you to lead teachers and students at school sites.
+Entry to both the in-person and online degree program requires proof of teaching experience to ensure that GCU students in the program are continuing their professional development.

-Two of the core focuses of the master’s in educational leadership program are learning and practicing the professional and ethical responsibilities of being a school leader.
+The core focus of GCU’s master’s in educational leadership degree program is to help you understand and apply the professional and ethical responsibilities of being a school leader.
 These responsibilities include topics such as:

 - School finance